cockroachdb/docs/src/current/cockroachcloud/resource-usage.md

 1. Next, sort the queries by the **Bytes Read** column.
 Most queries should read fewer than 1000 bytes.

-If any queries are more expensive than expected, you can use the [`EXPLAIN ANALYZE` SQL command](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/explain-analyze) for an estimate of the RUs consumed.
+If any queries are more expensive than expected, you can use the [`EXPLAIN ANALYZE` SQL command]({% link {{site.current_cloud_version}}/explain-analyze.md %}#global-properties) for an estimate of the RUs consumed.
 Efficient queries generally consume fewer RUs, so the guidelines for [Optimizing Query Performance](https://www.cockroachlabs.com/docs/stable/performance-best-practices-overview) can be applied here.
 You can also refer to [Cockroach Labs Blog - How to troubleshoot and optimize query performance in CockroachDB](https://www.cockroachlabs.com/blog/query-performance-optimization/) for further information.

 ### Excessive queries

 Each query has an associated RU cost, so the total number of queries is an important factor in your consumption.

-To diagnose excessive queries, navigate to your cluster's [**Metrics** page]({% link cockroachcloud/metrics-page.md %}) in the {{ site.data.products.cloud }} Console.
+To diagnose excessive queries, navigate to your cluster's **Metrics** page, [**Monitor SQL Activity** tab]({% link cockroachcloud/metrics-monitor-sql-activity.md %}) in the {{ site.data.products.cloud }} Console.
 The **SQL Statements** chart displays the number of queries over time.
 Look for any spikes or increases in QPS (queries per second) that may correspond to increases in your resource consumption.

 Reducing the rate of queries is application-specific and must be achieved at the application level.